 What is covered?
 What is the limit?
-What wi ill I pay?
-In-network Out-of-network In an office or clinic No limit See Professional Visits and Services Not covered Other professional services No limit Deductible, then 20% coinsurance Not covered
+What will I pay?
+In-network Out-of-network In an office or clinic No limit See Professional Visits and Services Not covered Other professional services No limit Deductible, then 30% coinsurance Not covered